snitko/straight-server/README.md

 Donations
 ---------
 To go on with this project and make it truly awesome, I need more time.
 I can only buy free time with money, so any donation is highly appreciated.
 Please send bitcoins over to **1D3PknG4Lw1gFuJ9SYenA7pboF9gtXtdcD**

-There are [development plans](http://straight.romansnitko.com/#todo) for this software you might be interested in.

 Credits
 -------